 College scholarships come in a variety of shapes and sizes, and for a variety of reasons.
 You can earn scholarships for academics, athletics, community service, and even hobbies.
 Colleges, along with businesses, community organizations, religious organizations, and even the military, provide scholarships to students for college.
 To find out who is offering scholarships in your area, talk to your school counselor.

-Additional Aid & Scholarship Options Workforce Solutions awards financial aid packages to assist job seekers in paying for all or a portion of tuition and training related costs in over 40 different training programs throughout a 19-county region.
+Workforce Solutions awards financial aid packages to assist job seekers in paying for all or a portion of tuition and training related costs in over 40 different training programs throughout a 19-county region.
 These awards are available for pre-selected programs that provide job seekers with the skills necessary to gain employment in occupations that have been identified as high demand in our area such as nurses’ aides, truck drivers, welders, HVAC technicians and mechanics, and more!
-For important information on deadlines and how to apply for a financial aid scholarship, please read our Welcome Letter and follow the instructions to complete the Financial Aid Scholarship Application.
+For important information on deadlines and how to apply for a financial aid scholarship, please read our Welcome Letter (PDF) and follow the instructions to complete the Financial Aid Scholarship Application (PDF).